Llcoolsouder/AR-Resume/README.md

 # AR Resume

 This repo contains code for my augmented reality resume.
-The pattern below can be scanned by a mobile phone to open the site where this page is hosted and also serves as the marker for the AR app.
+***The pattern below can be scanned by a mobile phone to open the site where this page is hosted and also serves as the marker for the AR app***.

 <p align="center">
   <img width="75%" src="https://github.com/Llcoolsouder/AR-Resume/blob/main/pattern-qr.png" alt="https://lonniesouderii.dev/AR">